rouskinlab/seismic-graph/docs/source/index.rst

 =========================================================================
-Welcome to SEISMOGRAPH's documentation!
+Welcome to seismic-graph's documentation!
 =========================================================================

-SEISMOGRAPH is a plotting library for SEISMIC output.
+seismic-graph is a plotting library for SEISMIC output.

 .. include:: plots/get_started.rst